 Skip Dyrda of Sarasota, Florida, studied art at Kutztown State Teachers College and Wyomissing Institute of Fine Arts.
 His areas of expertise include watercolor, acrylic, oil, interior/exterior mural painting, digital art, and design, and set design and photography, including postproduction.
 Over the past 20+ years he has completed public, private, and commercial commissioned murals throughout Florida.

-Murals: Our First Firehouse, Ladies Remembered, Tails from the Harbor, and Pages from Our Library’s Past
+Murals: Our First Firehouse, Ladies Remembered, Tails from the Harbor, Pages from Our Library’s Past

 Keith Goodson of Lake Alfred, Florida, is a self-taught professional artist, having attained this by being self-motivated, studying tenaciously, and exploring the works of many great artists.
 Keith has painted murals for towns across Florida; most notably 19 murals in Lake Placid, as well as ones in Titusville, Lake City, and Avon Park.
 In addition, he has worked for major companies like Universal Studios, Disney, and Sea World as an artist and consultant.

-Murals: Historic Punta Gorda Army Air Field, Captivating Charlotte County, The Life & Times of George Brown, Boating in Paradise
+Murals: Recreation of Historic Punta Gorda Army Air Field, refresh of Captivating Charlotte County, recreation of The Life & Times of George Brown, Boating in Paradise, refresh of Local Black History

 Tom Graham of Punta Gorda, Florida, was proclaimed the winner in open competition in a mural contest sponsored by Commercial Properties Development Corp., in 1992, by President Wilbur Marvin, the owner of the Punta Gorda Mall.
 When this endeavor failed to materialize, the Mural Society selected Graham as the artist for the first mural as the people’s choice.